rladies/rladiesguide/content/organization/events/general/index.en.md

 To find a good space for your event, think of spaces you know (maybe a room at work, a room that the city lets local groups use, etc.), ask other local meetups.

 Please keep accessibility in mind: can everyone access your meetup space?
 E.g. you don't want to exclude people who use wheelchairs!
 If the space you are holding the event at does not clearly list accessibility on their website, check with them, and list the information on your event description (potential attendees should not have to ask).

+If possible and relevant, finding a space where one can loan computers might help some attendees get the most out of practical sessions even when they do not own a computer.

 ### Events RSVP